HireRight (NYSE:HRT) Issues FY 2022 Earnings Guidance

-HireRight (NYSE:HRT – Get Rating) last posted its earnings results on Monday, March 21st.
-The company reported $0.32 EPS for the quarter, topping the consensus estimate of $0.06 by $0.26.

 Institutional investors have recently added to or reduced their stakes in the business.
-Bank of America Corp DE acquired a new position in shares of HireRight during the 4th quarter worth $746,000.
-Citigroup Inc. acquired a new position in shares of HireRight during the 4th quarter worth $104,000.
-Rhumbline Advisers acquired a new position in shares of HireRight during the 4th quarter worth $280,000.
-Charles Schwab Investment Management Inc. acquired a new position in shares of HireRight during the 4th quarter worth $2,495,000.
-Finally, Renaissance Technologies LLC acquired a new position in shares of HireRight during the 4th quarter worth $174,000.
+Bank of America Corp DE bought a new position in shares of HireRight in the fourth quarter valued at $746,000.
+Nuveen Asset Management LLC bought a new position in shares of HireRight in the fourth quarter valued at $723,000.
+Wells Fargo & Company MN bought a new position in shares of HireRight in the fourth quarter valued at $712,000.
+Cubist Systematic Strategies LLC bought a new position in shares of HireRight in the fourth quarter valued at $597,000.
+Finally, Susquehanna International Group LLP bought a new position in shares of HireRight in the fourth quarter valued at $542,000.

 About HireRight (Get Rating)